 Emergence was our favorite.
 They were perfectly balanced: smart but empathetic, driven but focused on the long game, strategic, but steeped in values.
 We were smitten.
 A few weeks and meetings later, we came to terms.

 Since the first day of our reboot, we’ve put core values and culture at the center of everything we did.
-Since we’ve dedicated a significant amount of our time on this concept, I wanted to share SalesLoft’s “What, Why, and How” with you (here’s the link to the more complete version of this).
+Since we’ve dedicated a significant amount of our time on this concept, I wanted to share SalesLoft’s “What, Why, and How” with you.

 Become an Atlanta unicorn company ($1b or more in value).